-Different departments in an organisation tend to unanimously agree on one principle: that they must avoid resorting to courts to resolve disputes!
+Different departments in an organisation tend to unanimously agree on one principle: that they must avoid resorting to courts to resolve commercial disputes!

 All departments view disputes as a distraction as they shift focus away from more important business needs.

 You would, however, be spared for thinking that the legal department would be one exception.
 Nevertheless, they are likely to be the MOST opposed to resolving disputes exercising litigation.